-How to Choose the Best Travel and Backpacking Fishing Rod
+Buyer’s Guide to Travel and Backpacking Fishing Rods

 But there are other considerations when it comes to choosing the best backpacking fishing rods, so check out the buyer’s guide below for some insider tips and advice on what to look for.

 Rods come in a variety of types to suit a variety of fishing styles.
-The same is true for travel fishing rods just as it is for all other kinds.
+The same is true for travel fishing rods.

 It would take too long to explain everything here, but with regard to travel rods, you’re mainly looking at casting, spinning, telescopic, and perhaps the odd fly.